-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Violent Season by Sara Walters

 Genres: Young Adult Fiction / Social Themes / Emotions & Feelings, Young Adult Fiction / Social Themes / Violence, Young Adult Fiction / Thrillers & Suspense / General

 Buy on: Amazon CA